meshery/meshery/docs/pages/installation/aks.md

 </div>
 <br/>

+If you encounter any authentication issues, you can use `mesheryctl system login`.
+For more information, click [here](/guides/mesheryctl/authenticate-with-meshery-via-cli) to learn more.

 ### [Optional] Connecting to an Azure Kubernetes Services Cluster using Azure CLI

 Alternatively, you may choose to configure Meshery to connect to your AKS cluster manually.
 Follow these steps: